evalclass/prcbench/cran-comments.md

 * Updated document files to HTML5 format,

-* Fix the warning issue occured upon the previous CRAN submission (V1.1.0),
+* Fix the warning issue occurred upon the previous CRAN submission (V1.1.0),

 * and Updated the version.
     * 1.0.2 -> 1.1.1